 TCU Teach Master’s Program

 Are you graduating soon, a recent graduate or a working professional thinking about changing careers?
 Do you feel passionate about shaping the lives and minds of adolescents?
 Do you have a bachelor’s degree in a field related to English, mathematics, science, or social studies?
-Apply for the TCU Teach master’s program by March 1, 2018.
+Apply for the TCU Teach master’s program.

 In less than one year, you will earn a Master of Arts in Teaching (MAT) degree, as well as a teaching certification for grades 4 through 8 or 6/7 through 12.
 The 30-hour program offers both on-campus classes at TCU and student (clinical) teaching placement in one of the university’s partner districts, immersing you in real and diverse classrooms throughout the program.